-resolving conflict: observation; thoughts; feedback; desires; and next time
+In the last section, we proposed a five-step method of resolving conflict: observation; thoughts; feedback; desires; and next time

-this track, we will examine the various types of supervisees that are resistant to improvement: the "Yeah, but" supervisee; the silent supervisee; the "I'll try" supervisee; and the irrelevant supervisee.
+In this section, we will examine the various types of supervisees that are resistant to improvement: the "Yeah, but" supervisee; the silent supervisee; the "I'll try" supervisee; and the irrelevant supervisee.

 4 Types of Supervisees that are Resistant to Improvement